HONKY TONK FOR JESUS ???

 In speaking about Lucifer, before he fell from heaven in pride, the Bible says, in Ezekiel 28:13 "Thou hast been in Eden the garden of God; every precious stone was thy covering, the sardius, topaz, and the diamond, the beryl, the onyx, and the jasper, the sapphire, the emerald, and the carbuncle, and gold: the workmanship of thy tabrets and of thy pipes was prepared in thee in the day that thou wast created."

 This stuff makes you FEEL GOOD.
+The romantic lady was added in the 1940s.
 And, I must lovingly say to you, "TO HELL WITH YOUR FEELINGS."
 Can you imagine King David, up yonder at the temple, with the sons of Korah shuffling in the background, playing this rubbish?
-If you can, you are damned to hell, you beast.
+If you can, you are not born again.
 And, as usual, I say that most charitably.

 Worship is based on the foundation of the spirit, not the feelings or the senses.
 If the my spirit belongs to God, there is no way he would lead me to worship him with sensual music.